-Nokia's Q2 2012 results show 600,000 phones moved in North America, 4 million total Lumia shipmentsAlex Wagner - Deputy Managing Editor, News Desk
+Nokia's Q2 2012 results show 600,000 phones moved in North America, 4 million total Lumia shipmentsAlex Wagner - Editorial Director of News and Content

 This morning Nokia dropped its official second quarter 2012 financial report, and overall there seems to be a mixture of some positive and some not-so-positive news in the figures.
 On the financial side of things, Nokia reports that it earned $7.542 billion EUR from net sales, which works out to around $9.2 billion U.S. dollars.
 However, Nokia also reported an operating loss of $826 million EUR, or $1.013 billion USD.

 In hardware news, Nokia reports that shipments of Lumia devices grew quarter to quarter to finish at 4 million in the second quarter.
 Mobile phone shipments also grew quarter-over-quarter and year-over year, finishing Q2 2012 at 73 million units.
 Nokia didn't see terribly great numbers when it comes specifically to North America, though, reporting shipments of just 600,000 phones to the U.S. and Canada in the second quarter.
 In total, Nokia says that it shipped 83.7 million phones in the quarter.